Capture of the Grand Mughal Fleet: Capture

 Every now sailed in pursuit of the second Mughal ship, Ganj-i-Sawai (meaning "Exceeding Treasure," and often Anglicized as Gunsway), overtaking it a few days after the attack on Fateh Muhammed.
 With Amity and Dolphin left behind, only Fancy, Pearl, and Portsmouth Adventure were present for the actual battle.

 Ganj-i-Sawai, captained by Muhammad Ibrahim, was a fearsome opponent, mounting eighty guns and a musket-armed guard of four hundred, as well as six hundred other passengers.
 But the opening volley evened the odds, as Every's lucky broadside shot his enemy's mainmast by the board.
 With Ganj-i-sawai unable to escape, Fancy drew alongside.
 For a moment, a volley of Indian musket fire prevented the pirates from clambering aboard, but one of Ganj-i-Sawais powerful cannons exploded, instantly killing many and demoralizing the Indian crew, who ran below deck or fought to put out the spreading fires.
 Every's men took advantage of the confusion, quickly scaling Ganj-i-Sawais steep sides.
 The crew of Pearl, initially fearful of attacking Ganj-i-Sawai, now took heart and joined Every's crew on the Indian ship's deck.
 A ferocious hand-to-hand battle then ensued, lasting two to three hours.

 Muhammad Hashim Khafi Khan, a contemporary Indian historian who was in Surat at the time, wrote that, as Every's men boarded the ship, Ganj-i-Sawais captain ran below decks where he armed the slave girls and sent them up to fight the pirates.
 Khafi Khan's account of the battle, appearing in his multivolume work The History of India, as Told by Its Own Historians, places blame squarely on Captain Ibrahim for the failure, writing: "The Christians are not bold in the use of the sword, and there were so many weapons on board the imperial vessel that if the captain had made any resistance, they must have been defeated."
 In any case, after several hours of stubborn but leaderless resistance, the ship surrendered.
-In his defense, Captain Ibrahim would later report that "many of the enemy were sent to hell."
+In his defense, Ibrahim would later report that "many of the enemy were sent to hell."
 Indeed, Every's outnumbered crew may have suffered anywhere from several to over a hundred casualties, although these figures are uncertain.